pdfernhout/High-Performance-Organizations-Reading-List/README.md

 Many people in a typical organization are married or soon will be.
 How well their marriages work may have a direct impact on how well people perform on the job and how resilient they will be in the face of additional stress from the workplace.
 Well-working marriages are especially important in family-owned businesses or family-directed foundations.
 The basic principles of making long-term partnerships work well related to things like fostering mutual respect and encouraging shared meaning also are applicable to some extent in any set of relationships -- even between coworkers.

-The Seven Principles for Making Marriage Work, by John Gottman, is a book that sets forth what it describes as seven principles that can guide toward a harmonious and long-lasting relationship.
+"The Seven Principles for Making Marriage Work, by John Gottman, is a book that sets forth what it describes as seven principles that can guide toward a harmonious and long-lasting relationship.
 The book attempts to debunk a number of what it describes as myths about marriages and why they fail.
-The seven principles Gottman sets out are for the partners to enhance their love maps; nurture fondness and admiration; turn toward each other instead of away; let their partner influence them; solve their solvable problems; overcome gridlock; and create shared meaning.
+The seven principles Gottman sets out are for the partners to enhance their love maps; nurture fondness and admiration; turn toward each other instead of away; let their partner influence them; solve their solvable problems; overcome gridlock; and create shared meaning."

 As an example of the recognized importance of this book, it was included in the "Family skills component" of the Comprehensive Soldier fitness program of the US Army.

 A follow-up to this book was the 2013 What Makes Love Last?
 https://en.wikipedia.org/wiki/What_Makes_Love_Last%3F